sib-swiss/glittr/README.md

 ## Installation

-Copy `.env.example` to `.env` and set inside your access tokens and server configuration.
+Copy `.env.example` to `.env` and set your access tokens and server configuration.

 ### Local

-You can run in local using Sail (Laravel's docker image).
+You can run in local using [Laravel Sail](https://laravel.com/docs/9.x/sail) (Laravel's docker image).

 ```bash
 sail up